To Gate, Or Not To Gate?

 All content is not created equal, and timing is everything in content marketing.
 The relationship between customer and marketer has never been more symbiotic, as each looks to the other for information they can use.
 By understanding this and delivering to the audience what they want, marketers can use the breadcrumb approach to deliver high-quality leads they can turn into sales.

-Tricia Heinrich is the Senior Director of Strategic Communications at ON24, provider of cloud-based webcasting and virtual communications solutions.
+Tricia Heinrich is the Senior Director of Strategic Communications at ON24, a provider of cloud-based webcasting and virtual communications solutions.